GraphQL: What it is not!

-Maybe you’ve heard of this thing, “GraphQL”.
-Would you have any use right now for “GQL”, a “SQL” for graph databases?
+Maybe you’ve heard of this thing called “GraphQL”.
+Would you have any use right now for “GQL”, a sort of “SQL” for graph databases?
 No?
-Well, if you did, you wouldn’t be looking at GraphQL, as it’s not that.
-The first impressions people form when they see the name “GraphQL” tend to stick and they could not be more wrong.
+Well, if you did, GraphQL wouldn’t be what you’re looking fo - it’s not that.
+Yet, the name “GraphQL” tends to create strong first impressions, and they couldn’t be more wrong.
 I made the same mistake.

-I’ll write a separate post on what it is.
-Before we get there, it is important to clear our minds of misconceptions, what is not.
-Believe it or not, even GraphQL practitioners have them and are held back by those.
-So, if you do “know” what GraphQL really is, I would still very much appreciate you reading this – maybe you’ll discover something or, maybe you can reveal something to me.
+I’ll write a separate post on what GraphQL is, but before we get there, it’s important to clear up misconceptions - what it isn’t.
+Believe it or not, even experienced GraphQL practitioners have misunderstandings that hold them back.
+So, even if you’re sure that you know what GraphQL really is, I’d still appreciate you reading this.
+Maybe you’ll discover something new - or maybe you’ll teach me something.

-Each section deals with a misconception that either I had myself or have frequently observed.
-Let’s begin.
+Each section addresses a misconception I either held myself or have frequently encountered:

 Graph?
 What Graph?

-Have a look at the specification, say the October 2021 one, the latest at the moment I’m writing this.
-Try to find the word “graph” in there.
-Ignoring substrings of 269 appearances of the name “GraphQL”, here’s what I found:
+Take a look at the GraphQL specification - let’s say the October 2021 version, which was the latest when I wrote this.
+Try to find the word graph in there.
+Ignoring the 269 instances where it appears as part of the name “GraphQL”, here’s what I found:

-• 1 appearance in the comment of an example of questionable importance, it may easily be omitted: “user represents one of many users in a graph of data”.
+It appears once in a comment within an example of questionable importance - something that could easily have been omitted: “user represents one of many users in a graph of data”.

-• 1 appearance in a sentence stating what must not happen: “The graph of fragment spreads must not form any cycles including spreading itself.”
+It appears once in a sentence specifying what must not happen: “The graph of fragment spreads must not form any cycles including spreading itself”.

 Let’s dig deeper:

-No, it has nothing to do with graphs.
-It can be used with graphs but it isn’t unique in this manner.
-The spec itself states that GraphQL is “hierarchical” and it mentions trees a few times.
+So, no - it has nothing to do with graphs.
+Sure, it can be used with graph-based data, but it’s hardly unique in that regard.
+The spec itself describes GraphQL as hierarchical and mentions trees a few times.
 That’s the closest you’ll get.
-But don’t call it TreeQL.
-That’s its own thing with a website that seems to want to look very much like GraphQL’s.
+But don’t call it TreeQL - that name is already taken, and its website looks suspiciously similar to GraphQL’s.

-In this context, the “graph” appears to simply refer to the fact that everything in this world can be thought of as a graph, and, although GraphQL doesn’t directly deal with concepts commonly associated with graphs that some languages do, it can be used efficiently to handle graphs, specifically acyclic.
+In this context, graph seems to be used in the broadest sense- - verything in the world can be modeled as a graph.
+While GraphQL doesn’t directly deal with concepts commonly associated with graph theory (as some languages do), it can be used effectively to handle graphs - specifically, acyclic ones.

 QL?
 What QL?

-In the same specification, there is no direct explanation what “QL” stands for.
-There are three occurrences of the words “query language”, always next to “GraphQL”, thus implying that GraphQL is a query language.
-OK.
-What does “query language” mean to you?
-Do you associate that with some way, syntax, to express your search needs?
+In the same specification, there’s no direct explanation of what “QL” stands for.
+The phrase “query language” appears three times, always next to GraphQL, implying that GraphQL is, indeed, a query language.
+Okay, but what does query language mean to you?
+Do you associate it with a way to express search needs using a specific syntax?
 Should it include search criteria or conditions?
 Well:

-• There is one occurrence of the word “expression”, specifically in the following sentence: “… therefore GraphQL lacks the punctuation often used to describe mathematical expressions”.·
+- The word “expression” appears exactly once, in this sentence: “… therefore GraphQL lacks the punctuation often used to describe mathematical expressions”.

-But guess what – the word “condition” appears 30 times.
-Better yet, it is related to whether some data should be included or not.
 But guess what?
-If you’re thinking of the SQL’s “WHERE” clause, this is not it.
-This is more akin to which “columns” to include and what would be the projection clause right after “SELECT” in SQL.
-And, not, this has nothing to do with SQL.
-You won’t find criteria hidden under any other name in the specification either.
-It just isn’t there.
+The word “condition” appears 30 times.
+Even better, it’s related to whether some data should be included or not.
+Sounds promising, right?
+But if you’re thinking of SQL’s WHERE clause - this isn’t it.
+It’s actually more like defining which “columns” to include, similar to the projection clause right after SELECT in SQL.
+And no, this has nothing to do with SQL.
+You won’t find search criteria hidden under a different name anywhere in the spec - it simply doesn’t exist.

-Technically, GraphQL is more correctly a “projection” language without “selection” features.
-The word “query” in GraphQL is overloaded and used in at least four different ways:
+Technically, GraphQL is more of a projection language than a selection language.
+The term “query” in GraphQL is overloaded and used in at least four different ways:

-2. A classification name for read-only operations (that you define, not GraphQL)
+- As a classification name for read-only operations (which you define, not GraphQL itself).

-3. A name of the standard output (structure) type, whose content you define, without you it doesn’t exist.
+- As the name of the standard output structure type - again, something you define; without your definition, it doesn’t exist.

-4. A keyword construct acting as a sort of a named singleton giving client access to whatever you put in (3).
+- As a special keyword construct, acting as a sort of named singleton that gives clients access to whatever you put in (3).

-But, I’ll get into details in another post.
+But I’ll dive into the details in another post.

 Database?
 What database?